vektorlab/pyvideo2/content/posts/status_of_unicode_in_python_3.md

 Speakers: [Victor Stinner]
 Tags: [pycon, pycon2011, python3, unicode]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2011StatusOfUnicodeInPython3393.png'
-Title: '"Status of Unicode in Python 3"'
+Title: 'Status of Unicode in Python 3'
 date: '2011-03-11'
 ---
 The talk will focus on the recent issues fixed in Python 3.1 and 3.2: